Billing and Payments

 All students who have applied for graduate must have their student account paid in full before they can be cleared for graduation.
 Students with an owing balance are required to contact the Student Services Center for assistance.

-- Payment in Full: Must be made by the 25th of August for Fall Semester and the 25th of December for J-Term and Spring Semester.
-Payment for summer is due the first day of Summer Term.
+- Payment in Full: Must be made by the 25th of August for Fall Semester, the 25th of December for J-Term and the 25th of January for Spring Semester.
+Payment for summer is due the first day of Summer Term, Session One.

 - Financial Aid and Other Resources Cover Costs: Student grants, scholarships, loans and other resources listed on the Offer of Financial Aid exceed total university charges for the academic year.